-Description of the Payippad Boat Race
+History of Payippad Boat Race

-It is this incident, which is ceremoniously enacted every year for three days during the Payippad Boat Race in Kerala.
+This incident is ceremoniously enacted every year for three days during the Payippad Boat Race in Kerala.